FEB 2020 – APRIL 2020 SOLO SHOW at PICA (Perth Institute of Contemporary Arts) for Perth Festival

 Havelock Stevens is the winner of the prestigious 65th Blake Prize (2018), and the 55th Fisher Ghost Prize (2017).
 Fusing her sensibilities as a film-maker and a musician, Havelock Stevens’ practice engages with the sublime, the autobiographical and the restlessness of humanity.
 She creates intimate, immersive, transcendent art experiences in the context of unusual urban, natural and emotional environments, dwelling on loaded sites by inhabiting the location visually and sonically, and tuning into the frequencies and history of place.

 Havelock Stevens won the Contemporary Section of the Fisher Ghost Art Prize ‘(2013) and was a finalist in the National Portrait Prize (National Portrait Gallery, Canberra, 2015), the John Fries Award (Sydney, 2017) and Tidal (Devonport Regional Gallery, 2018).
-She curated for Artbar at the MCA (2018) and has delivered various commissions including ‘Submerge’, MONA FOMA (2013), REWIND ROOM (Performance Space, 2015), the large-scale THUNDERHEAD at Dark Mofo and Performance Space (2016), BETASHOCKERS, Big Anxiety Festival (UNSW & AGNSW, Sydney, 2017) and BEATS OF DARKNESS for the Continue reading
+She curated for Artbar at the Museum of Contemporary Art (2018) and has delivered various commissions including ‘Submerge’, MONA FOMA (2013), REWIND ROOM (Performance Space, 2015), the large-scale THUNDERHEAD at Dark Mofo and Performance Space (2016), BETASHOCKERS, Big Anxiety Festival (UNSW & AGNSW, Sydney, 2017) and BEATS OF DARKNESS for the Manila Biennale (Philippines, 2018).

 White Drummer taps into the frequencies and electromagnetic pulses of places and times – appropriately, opposite MONA on Little Frying Pan Island.

 2013 White Drummer, MONA Billboard, Republic Tower, Melbourne